spiral/docs/framework/modules.md

 ],
 ```

-Such placeholders provide an ability to you module to write some strings or code into configuration files (based on your approval), the most common example is situation when module wants to register it's own view namespace, this can be achived by following code in register method:
+Such placeholders provide module an ability to write some strings or code into configuration files (based on your approval), the most common example is when module wants to register it's own view namespace(s), this can be achived by following code:

 ```php
 public function register(RegistratorInterface $registrator)